AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 ### June 24, 2013
 - Add support for singularly-named controllers.
 - Add support for jumping from a namespaced controller to a non-namespaced model.
+- Add support for RSpec models and controllers.
+- Show file creation popup for all types when the file doesn't exist, not only for views.

 ### June 18, 2013
 - Add support for ST3, use branch `python3` (by @dsnipe)